-If you are self-employed, no one can provide employment income verification except yourself.
+No one can provide employment verification except yourself if you work for yourself.

-So, can you write a proof of income letter for self-employment on your behalf?
+So, can you write a verification letter for self-employment on your behalf?

 The answer is “yes.”
-Write an income verification letter and use the following accepted documentation to prove your income:
+Write a verification letter and use the following accepted documentation to prove your income:

-- IRS Form 1099 Miscellaneous Income – used by freelancers to record any job that paid $600 or more
+- IRS Form 1099 Miscellaneous Income – used by freelancers and independent contractors to record any job that paid $600 or more

 - Tax returns